Hokkaido Universal Campus Initiative (HUCI)

 The “Hokkaido Universal Campus Initiative (HUCI)” is the university’s newest reform program.
 It aims to further internationalize the university as a whole so we might foster more world leaders who can contribute to the resolution of global issues.

 These plans were chosen by the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT) to be named as a “Type A Top Global University Project” in September 2014.
-The Top Global University Project aims to accelerate the internationalization of higher-education systems in Japan which have the potential to play leading roles in the world’s higher education community by financing global initiatives throughout the next decade.
+The Top Global University Project (MEXT website) aims to accelerate the internationalization of higher-education systems in Japan which have the potential to play leading roles in the world’s higher education community by financing global initiatives throughout the next decade.

 Hokkaido University will be globally recognized as a major contributor to the resolution of global issues, and:

 - Establish a “world leaders development system” to anticipate future changes.

 - Cooperate with researchers from around the world to provide “global collaborative programs.”

 - Promote a vast array of educational activities on our expansive campus as well as globally.